 How could he tell if it was an illusion?
 And if it was her… he had so much he needed to tell her.
 Truths unsaid, apologies to make… He saw the plots he had woven, the lies he had told, the family he had hurt.
 Like so many tentacles they piled on him, curled around his feet and throat, slowly suffocating him… they were surrounding him… he was going to–

-The lights went out.
-He screamed.
-Back in the Void.
-He had never left it after all.
+The lights went out suddenly.
+He quailed.
+He knew it.
+He was back in the Void; he had never left it after all!
 Escape!
 He had to escape…

-He shoved himself to the right, felt resistance, so he shoved harder.
+He shoved himself to the right, felt resistance there, so he shoved harder.
 There was a wall here, a window… no, an eye?
 The many eyes of N’Zoth… he threw himself at it.
 At least he’d make the Old God feel pain before it killed him…

 The eye shattered inward when he hit it.
 Then he was falling, falling into the eye.
 He grasped at an edge reflexively, but razor shards cut his hands, like teeth, and so he kicked himself away from the closing maw of the encroaching beast.
 It released him easily, and he was falling again, a long swoop.
 A fall this long would have a sickening crunch at the end of it–